ReproLight/RaspiWiFi/Readme.txt

 == At this point your Raspberry Pi will reboot and connect to the access point specified.

 == You can view the current WPA encryption settings and change them from the main Web Configuration interface.
 The current settings are visible in a panel in the upper left corner of the screen.
 If you click the values in this display you will be taken to a page where you can change them.
 If you change them your device will reboot to enable the new configuration.

 == You can also use the Pi in a point-to-point connection mode by leaving it in Configuration Mode.
-All services will be addresible in their normal way at 10.0.0.1 while connected to the "RaspiWiFi[xxxx] Setup" AP.
+All services will be addresible in their normal way at 10.0.0.1 while connected to the "Bliss WiFi Setup" AP.

 RESETTING THE DEVICE:

-== If GPIO 18 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
-It's useful to have a simple button wired on GPIO 18 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
+== If GPIO 17 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
+It's useful to have a simple button wired on GPIO 17 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
 Just press and hold for 10 seconds or longer.